Shibaayan/pc_assistant/README.md

 there are some basic voice commands like...
 ===========================================
-search google "mountain"
+search google "mountain",
-open google
+open google,
-search youtube "mountain"
+search youtube "mountain",
 what is the time now?
 etc.